bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

  ![New Relationship Model](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/widgets-overview-02.png "New Relationship Model")

 <Callout type="info">
-#### Note
   Although a widget template can have multiple versions; there can only be one active version at a time.
 This setup means that a template can have multiple `version_uuid`’s associated with it, but it cannot have more than one `current_version_uuid`.
 </Callout>